ISA-Principles/isa-principles.org/reasoning.md

    machines* allows e.g. each module to be implemented in a different programming language on a different platform.
 Technical decisions are therefore specific to just one module.
-   Also this kind of separation means that each modul can crash without any of the other modules crashing.
-This would be different if all module were just part of one process.
+   Also this kind of separation means that each module can crash without any of the other modules crashing.
+This would be different if all modules were just part of one process.
 This benefits resilience (see below).

 3. The architecture proposed here allows for a lot of